SoftwareApe/newkitchen/README.md

 #### Benchmarking the old application

 For a successful migration process we would normally establish a baseline for performance (e.g. latency, throughput).
 Since I don't have a RedHat subscription and no access to JBoss EAP, I will leave this step out.

+#### Creating a starting point

+Following the guide at `https://quarkus.io/guides/mongodb` we can use the Quarkus CLI to generate a basic application with `REST` and `MongoDB` support based on Java 21.

+`quarkus create app org.softwareape:newkitchen --java=21 --extension='rest-jackson,mongodb-client'`

 #### Continuous Testing